Graham · Fife & Perthshire

 Shee of Ardtalnaig (Ciste Buide a' Claidheimh) — common questions

 - Shee of Ardtalnaig (Ciste Buide a' Claidheimh) is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
 The standard route covers about 14km with 622m of ascent and takes most walkers 4-6 hours.
-Terrain: Easy estate track for the approach, then short cropped grass and bilberry on the broad upper slopes.
+Underfoot: Easy estate track for the approach, then short cropped grass and bilberry on the broad upper slopes.

 - Where do I park for Shee of Ardtalnaig (Ciste Buide a' Claidheimh)?